laraditz/shopee/README.md

 ## Webhook Integration

 This package provides comprehensive webhook support for real-time notifications from Shopee.
+Refer to [Push Mecahnism](https://open.shopee.com/push-mechanism/5) documentation for more details.

 ### Event Handling